CjS77/CjS77.github.io/_posts/2015-06-28-robust-integration-testing-with-protractor.markdown

 First of all, our Landing Page consists of the Nav Bar as well as the main page.
 So first we create instances of the relevant Page Objects:

-		//Create a model of the UI using Page Objects function PublicState() {
+		//Create a model of the UI using Page Objects function LandingPageState() {
 		   this.topNav = require('../pageObjects/topNavBar.po.js');
 		   this.main = require('../pageObjects/dashBoard.po.js');
 		}

-Since the Landing Page State is an entry point into the STN, we also define a `get` method that lauches the initial state.
+Since the Landing Page State is an entry point into the STN, we also define a `get` method that launches the initial state.

-		//This State Object has an entry point, so we define a GET method PublicState.prototype.get = function() {
+		//This State Object has an entry point, so we define a GET method LandingPageState.prototype.get = function() {
 			//This is a little naughty.
 I should really have a homepage.po.js file that defines a loadPage method.
 			//because UI interactions should live in POs, but I'll break my own rules in the interest of brevity. return browser.get('/', 1000);